Solving spin systems: the Babylonian way

+Before giving the elementary proof of the theorem, some further comments are in order.

-It will become clear below that the treatment also yields exact formulas for spin magnetizations, correlations etc. under the quenched Gibbs measure.
+First we stress that the treatment also yields exact formulas for spin magnetizations, (higher order) correlations etc. under the quenched Gibbs measure.

-Before giving the (truly elementary) proof of the Theorem, some comments are in order.
+We furthermore note that, albeit quenched, formula \eqref{exact_fe} is reminiscent of expressions obtained through replica computations before breaking of the symmetries \cite{mpv}.
+What is perhaps even more surprising, the approach we implement here relies on a positivity principle combined with a Gaussian integral to decouple the two-body interaction in order to perform the trace over the Ising spins: this is particularly intriguing since the mathematically elusive "replica trick" \cite{kac, sk} relies on the very same steps, {\it but executed in different order}, to achieve the very same goal.

-First, we emphasize that neither the Ising nature of the spins, nor the Gaussian character of the disorder play any structural role: the treatment allows, {\it mutatis mutandis}, to derive exact formulas for the Hopfield\footnote{In the Hopfield model one obtains a closed formula for the free energy which differs from the classical one obtained via plain Hubbard-Stratonovich transformation \cite{mpv}.} model \cite{hopfield}, the independent set problem \cite{mm}, the Edwards-Anderson (EA) model \cite{ea} or, incidentally, also classical systems such as the Ising model on $\mathbb Z_d$ for $d\geq 1$, or, for that matter, on any (random) graph etc. The approach relies on the {\it Babylonian trick}\footnote{as Res Jost referred to the method of completing the squares.} to decouple the two body interaction, and thus applies in vast generality.
-As a matter of fact, the procedure is flexible enough to cover also the case of generic $p$-body interactions, $p \geq 2$: how to do this is sketched in Remark \ref{pspins} below.
+We emphasize that neither the Ising nature of the spins, nor the Gaussian character of the disorder play any structural role in the derivation.
+The method allows, {\it mutatis mutandis}, to derive exact formulas for the Hopfield\footnote{The ensuing formula differs from the one obtained via plain Hubbard-Stratonovich transformation.} model \cite{hopfield}, the independent set problem \cite{m}, the Edwards-Anderson (EA) model \cite{ea} or, incidentally, also classical systems such as the Ising model on $\mathbb Z_d$ for $d\geq 1$, or, for that matter, on any (random) graph etc. The approach relies on the {\it Babylonian trick}\footnote{as Res Jost referred to the method of completing the squares.} to decouple the two body interaction, and thus applies in vast generality.
+(As a matter of fact, the procedure is flexible enough to cover $p$-body interactions \cite{gm} for any $p \geq 2$, or the perceptron \cite{rosenblatt}: how to do this is sketched in the remark at the end of the proof).